 There is also another key reason why CEOs are seeking top talent advisors in other functions: HR is most often process-oriented — providing support for transactional processes, like hiring, performance reviews, and compensation reviews.
 But this is less of a focus for executives: 81% say that, when hiring new senior HR talent, they value core business knowledge more than technical HR skills, according to our survey.

 The Case Against Splitting HR

 HR’s reputation as a transactional — instead of a strategic — player in the business has led some experts to argue for the splitting of HR departments.
-As Ram Charan writes in this HBR piece, one administrative HR function should focus on managing compensation and benefits, and the other (made up of people who have backgrounds outside of HR) should play the more strategic role of improving the people capabilities of the business.
+As Ram Charan writes in this It’s Time to Split HR article, one administrative HR function should focus on managing compensation and benefits, and the other (made up of people who have backgrounds outside of HR) should play the more strategic role of improving the people capabilities of the business.

 But I am more inclined to agree with Dave Ulrich, who argues against Charan’s “splitting HR” idea by stating that: “20% of the professionals are exceptional, adding value that helps organizations move forward, 20% of HR folks are locked into a fixed mindset and lack either competence or commitment to deliver real value, and 60% are in the middle.”
 In short, he says, we need to teach the 60% about what they can do to deliver value.

 This is not about making the CHRO role a carbon copy of the CFO job description: a solid understanding of people dynamics is also key.
 Forward-thinking HR leaders are seizing this opportunity to complement their knowledge of people dynamics with analytical capabilities and business-linked, cost-driven thinking.